Cartoniol/CarND-Advanced-Lane-Lines-master/Advanced Lane Finding SW Writeup.md

 6. ### Lane Area Identification

-   In picture below, it is shown an example of the pipeline final output.
+   In the picture below, it is shown an example of the pipeline final output.
 On each image is printed the curvature radius averaged over left and right line curvature and the vehicle position with respect to lane center position: